 5 Reasons Why Do Mollies Sleep on the Bottom

-Here are Five Potential Causes and Solutions for molly fish staying at bottom of tank:
+Why do mollies sleep at the bottom of the tank?
+Here are Five Potential Causes and Solutions for molly sitting on bottom of tank:

 During a swim, swollen intestines can be affected.
 The bladder of the swimmer’s body can be critical to their ability for balance during their swims through the water.